Whipcrack away, whipcrack away, we have Calamari Jane for you today!

 Heat a griddle pan (or you could even cook these on the grill outside if the weather allows!).
 Drain the calamari and sauté the pieces until cooked through – a matter of less than five minutes if the heat is up high enough!

 Arrange the calamari artistically on a plate, and yes, you DO get bonus points if you spell out someone’s name.
 Season with salt and black pepper, then serve!

 Perhaps you could serve this appetizer with a drink chilled with “Coolamari” (octopus shaped ice cubes).
 Sitting in a room decorated with a Squid Wall Decal.
-While wearing your Groovy Calamari shirt.
+While wearing your Calamari shirt.
 OK, I’ll stop now.
 You probably didn’t want some Calamari Print Arm Warmers, anyway.